-Lecturer Prof. Dr. Konstantin Kostin, Prof. Dr. Bernd Mühlfriedel Course Language English Conditions of participation In terms of form: none In terms of content: none Examination presentation (50%) and oral exams (50%) Pre-examination requirements None Part of final grade Yes Required for pass Yes Learning outcomes / Competences After successful completion of this course, students are - on a basic level - able to manage private assets according to defined principles and goals. knowledge and understanding: distinguish between an asset and a liability with focus on bettering savings, and ensuring that not more money is going out than coming in; understand the difference between how rich people and average people choose to get paid; distinguish private wealth management from other fields of asset management; discuss how source of wealth, measure of wealth, and stage of life affect an individual investors' risk tolerance; understand the theory of life-cycle saving and investing; explain the influence of investor psychology on risk tolerance and investment choices; explain potential benefits, for both clients and investment advisers, of having a formal investment policy statement; explain the process of creating an investment policy statement; distinguish between required and desired return and explain how these affect the individual investor's investment policy; explain how to set risk and return objectives for individual investor portfolios and discuss the impact that ability and willingness to take risk have on risk tolerance; discuss the major constraint categories included in an individual investor's investment policy statement; discuss current developments in financial markets and their impact on individual investor portfolios; Abilities/Transfer: prepare and justify an investment policy statement for an individual investor; determine the strategic asset allocation that is most appropriate for an individual investor's specific investment objectives and constraints; apply gained knowledge in practical investment decision settings.
+Lecturer Prof. Dr. Konstantin Kostin, Prof. Dr. Bernd Mühlfriedel Language English Conditions of participation In terms of form: registration via service portal In terms of content: none Examination Presentation (50%), oral exams (50%) Pre-examination requirements None Part of final grade Yes Learning outcomes / competencies After successful completion of this course, students are - on a basic level - able to manage private assets according to defined principles and goals.
+Knowledge and understanding: • distinguish between an asset and a liability with focus on bettering savings, and ensuring that not more money is going out than coming in; • understand the difference between how rich people and average people choose to get paid; • distinguish private wealth management from other fields of asset management; • discuss how source of wealth, measure of wealth, and stage of life affect an individual investors' risk tolerance; • understand the theory of life-cycle saving and investing; • explain the influence of investor psychology on risk tolerance and investment choices; • explain potential benefits, for both clients and investment advisers, of having a formal investment policy statement; • explain the process of creating an investment policy statement; • distinguish between required and desired return and explain how these affect the individual investor's investment policy; • explain how to set risk and return objectives for individual investor portfolios and discuss the impact that ability and willingness to take risk have on risk tolerance; • discuss the major constraint categories included in an individual investor's investment; • discuss current developments in financial markets and their impact on individual investor portfolios; Abilities (Transfer): • prepare and justify an investment policy statement for an individual investor; • determine the strategic asset allocation that is most appropriate for an individual investor's specific investment objectives and constraints; apply gained knowledge in practical investment decision settings.